-In late 2017, the SEC published its updated its Regulatory Flexibility Act Agenda for 2018.
-The agenda included a near‑term agenda for proposed and final rulemaking available here.
+In late 2018, the SEC published its updated Regulatory Flexibility Act Agenda.
+The agenda included a near-term agenda for proposed and final rulemaking available here.
 The near-term agenda items include:

-- Proposed rules on investment advice standards of conduct for investment professionals (discussed further below);
+- Final rules on investment advice standards of conduct for investment professionals (discussed further above); and

-- Proposed rules to amend the whistleblower rules; and
+- Final rules to amend the whistleblower rules.

 The long-term agenda is available here and includes: